shivam-jha2712/Portfolio/README.md

 # VISIT THE WEBSITE BY GOING LIVE
-This is the First Website Having not a single line of code which is copied I have writen it myself yes the individual designs have been inspired but the overall design is my self made design and thus I am proud of it.
+This is the First Website Having not a single line of code which is copied I have writen it myself yes the individual designs have been inspired but the overall design is my self made design.
 # <a href="https://shivam-2712.netlify.app/">GO LIVE</a>

 <div align ="center">